milad-ai/db4032/syllabus.md

 ## Learning goals

+## Textbook
+The material presented in the course is sufficient for students to successfully pass the examination.
+However, for those who wish to engage in further study, the following reference is recommended:

+- Abraham Silberschatz, Henry F. Korth, and S. Sudarshan, *Database Systems Concepts*, 6th ed., McGraw-Hill, 2010.
 ## Structure of the course
 <!-- Meets twice weekly -->
 - There will be several assignments throughout the course for students to practice the material covered.